-Haywood Community College Campus Security & Safety Report 2022 Review Period January-December 2022 Published October 1, 2023
+Haywood Community College Campus Security & Safety Report 2021-2023

+October 2024 Public Safety

-Emergency-Dial: 911 Non-Emergency-Dial: 828.593.8477 828.734.5410 828.564.5113
+Emergency-Dial: 911

+Non-Emergency-Dial:

-A Message from Haywood Community College Security and Safety
+A Message from the Department of Public Safety

-On behalf of Haywood Community College Security & Safety Team, it is our pleasure to welcome you to Haywood Community College (HCC).
-We want to thank you for taking the time to review our Annual Security & Safety Report.
+On behalf of the Public Safety Department, it is my pleasure to welcome you to Haywood Community College (HCC).
+I want to thank you for taking the time to review our Annual Safety and Security Report.

 Our department is committed to providing a safe and secure learning environment for our faculty, staff, students, and visitors.
-The following information is designed to provide you with guidance, answers to frequent questions, and help to ensure your safety and security while at HCC.
+The following information is designed to provide you with guidance, answers to common questions, and help to ensure your safety and security while at HCC.

 A truly safe campus can only be achieved through the cooperation of all individuals on campus.
-We hope you will use this information to become our partners in preventing crime.
-While our officers actively work to control crime, members of our campus community can help by always being alert, by taking notice of details if you ever witness criminal activity and by reporting that information immediately to the Campus Security Team.
+I hope you will use this information to become our partners in preventing crime.
+While our officers actively work to control crime, members of our campus community can help by always being alert, by taking notice of details if you ever witness criminal activity and by reporting that information immediately to our Public Safety staff.

 Our goal is to provide a safe learning environment.
 By working together, we can achieve that goal.
-We encourage you to get to know us.
-If you have questions, do not hesitate to ask, or say "hello" to us when you see us on campus.
+I encourage you to get to know us.
+If you have questions, by all means, don't hesitate to ask or say "hello" to us as you see us on campus.

-The College's latest crime statistics are available to the public and are available for review at www.haywood.edu
+The College's latest crime statistics are available to the public.
+HCC crime stats are available for review on our website at www.haywood.edu

-Produced and delivered by the Haywood Community College Security and Safety Leadership Team.
+This document is produced and delivered by the Haywood Community College Public Safety Leadership Team.